 APIs provide an interface that allows users (internal or external) to connect to your business assets.
 This lets businesses extend their knowledge assets and maximize their business value.
 APIs also reduce the complexity of integration and improve collaboration.

 Managing, securing, metering and analyzing API usage is critical to provide more competitive digital services.
-Create and connect APIs using Red Hat JBoss Fuse and manage APIs using Red Hat 3scale API Management.
+Create and connect APIs using Red Hat Fuse and manage APIs using Red Hat 3scale API Management.

 Containers: Scale with demand